Date: June, 8th-12th (Sat.-Wed.)

 All easels, academy benches, and materials will be provided by

-We will learn from Leonardo, define Durer, reveal Raphael, and demystify Michelangelo.
+You will learn from Leonardo, define Durer, reveal Raphael, and discover Michelangelo’s methods.

-The bony landmarks and Michael’s Canon of proportion will also be briefly reviewed.
+The bony landmarks and Michael’s CSI Canon of proportion will also be briefly reviewed.

 ( 5:00 – Wine and Hors d’oeuvres)

-• Day Two: We will identify major muscle groups by their function, origin and insertion points.
+• Day Two: We will identify major muscle groups that make up the structural framework of the human form.
+Their form and function will be highlighted as well as their origin and insertion points.